-We are proud to have been working with Todd Wanless and Brett Crosby from Raw Metal Corp on the civil and structural design and inspection requirements of their multi million-dollar scrap metal yard upgrade in Wacol.
-This amazing project included the installation a European-made hammer mill shredder machine that aims to extract as much metal as possible from the recycling process.
+We are proud to have been working with Todd Wanless and Brett Crosby from Raw Metal Corp on the civil and structural engineering design and inspection requirements of their multi-million-dollar scrap metal yard upgrade in Wacol.
+This amazing project included the installation of a European-made hammer mill shredder machine that aims to extract as much metal as possible from the recycling process.

-At Inertia, we love working on projects that are outside the box and relished seeing Raw Metal Corp produce an improved facility that assists with reduction of waste going to the tip.
+At Inertia Engineering, we love working on projects that are outside the box and relished seeing Raw Metal Corp produce an improved facility that assists with reduction of waste going to the tip.

 Read more about it here – https://inertiaeng.com.au/2019/11/scrap-metal-yard-upgrade-reduces-waste/